jesseschalken/finddups/README.md

 ### Usage

-Run it and pass it one or more directories to scan for duplicates.
+Run it and pass it one or more directories or directories to scan for duplicates.
 Once finished, it will present a list with the biggest duplicate sets first.
 You can step through the list with `n` and `p`, action the current duplicate set with `1`,`2`,`3`..etc and `D`, or quit with `q`.

 Example: